KudzanaiGomera/printf/README.md

 - Allowed editors: vi, vim, emacs.
 - All your files will be compiled on Ubuntu 20.04 LTS.
-- Your programs and functions will be compiled with gcc 4.8.4 using the flags -Wall -Werror -Wextra and -pedantic.
+- Your programs and functions will be compiled with gcc -Wall -Werror -Wextra and -pedantic.
 - All your files should end with a new line.
 - A README.md file, at the root of the folder of the project is mandatory.
 - Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl.